Lesson Plan - Get It!

 - What effect does this unique flooding have on the climate?

-Lebanon is located at the eastern reach of the Mediterranean and is a prime example of the movement of moisture on this sea.
-The westward side of its mountains are capturing the moisture coming off the water, and this fertilizes the entire western portion of the country.
+Lebanon is located at the eastern reach of the Mediterranean and is a prime example of moisture movement on this sea.
+The westward side of its mountains captures the moisture from the water, fertilizing the entire western portion of the country.
 You can see the green in the image.

 - What does the eastern side of the mountains look like?